Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 [comment]: <> (im System: Customer customer / Vendor supplier)

 - *Debtor/creditor no.*
-Enter a customer/supplier number or leave empty for the next available number.
+Enter a customer/supplier number or leave it empty for the next available number.

   > [Info] A valid range for personal account numbers (10000-69999 for customers and 70000-99999 for suppliers) is predefined in the system.
 If a number is entered out of this range, a warning message is displayed.

 - *Short name*
-Enter a short name for this customer/supplier.
+Enter a short name for the customer/supplier.

 - *Form of address*
 Click the drop-down list to select the appropriate form of address.
 The following options are available: